leowuniv/QTasker/README.txt

 - 3. For searching and sorting algorithms, make sure to select the "display tasks" option after to view the updated task format.
 - 4. Application will keep running in a loop until the application is exited.
 Make sure to exit the application when you believe you are finished.
 - 5. Once you have exited the application, make sure to take a photo of the tasks you have remaining!

+Testing 📐:
+1. To test the project, simply create another file and refer to the demo testing file.
+2. Paste in the code and run the program to check edge cases.